VEERARAGAVAN7/VSD_SoC_TapeOut_Task1/Task_Floorplan_ICC2_Task5/README.md

 # Task 5: SoC Floorplanning Using ICC2 (Floorplan Only)

-A floorplan-only implementation of the vsdcaravel SoC using Synopsys ICC2, targeting fixed die dimensions of **3.588 mm × 5.188 mm** on SCL 180 nm technology with reserved IO bands around the core.
+A floorplan-only implementation of the raven_wrapper Processor using Synopsys ICC2, targeting fixed die dimensions of **3.588 mm × 5.188 mm** on SCL 180 nm technology with reserved IO bands around the core.

 ---